 Acute myeloid leukemia (AML) is a malignant disorder of the progenitor cells in myeloid hematopoiesis and represents a genetically heterogeneous cancer.
 The onset of AML is thought to require cooperation between active proliferation and defects in myeloid differentiation, which often results in chromosomal translocation (Gilliland et al., 2004).
 The annual incidence of AML is ~1.8 per 100,000 people with incidence increasing significantly with age.
 Clinically, a number of novel therapeutic strategies to improve outcomes in AML are being investigated.
 However, even with the advances in therapies and improvements in early diagnosis, the majority of patients will die from their disease.

-Contact MI Bioresearch today for more Information on the MV(4;11) (FUW-Luc-mCherry-puro) model or one of our other hematologic malignancy models—we have more than 50 available lines!
+Contact Covance Bioresearch today for more Information on the MV(4;11) (FUW-Luc-mCherry-puro) model or one of our other hematologic malignancy models—we have more than 50 available lines!